Choose your language:

 If you’re looking to craft a package that entices digital talent—meaning mobile developers, UX designers, front end developers, analytics people, web designers and other talent that spans the creative/IT divide—it helps to know what this new breed really cares about.

-I recently hosted several long conversations with digital talent and digital recruiters to find out what digital workers care about, what frustrates them, and what they respond to in job postings.
+I recently hosted several long conversations with digital talent and recruiters to find out what digital workers care about, what frustrates them, and what they respond to in job postings.
 Here's what they said.

 How do digital workers define flexible work?